api-platform/docs/create-client/quasar.md

 quasar dev
 ```

-Go to http://localhost:9000/books/ to start using your app.
+Go to `http://localhost:9000/books/` to start using your app.

-*Note: In order to Mercure to work you have to use the port 3000.*
+**Note:** In order to Mercure to work with the demo, you have to use the port 3000.